raxden/android-mvp/README.md

 }
 ```

-**4. Create your view implementation, it must extends from MVPFragment.**
+**4. Create your view implementation, it must extends from MVPFragment and implements your contract view.**

  ```java
 public class YourFragment extends MVPFragment<YourFragmentPresenter> implements YourFragmentView {